Drug Side Effects

 Always store medicines away from young children and pets.
 Unused and expired medicines should be disposed of in ways that they do not get consumed by pets, children and other people.
 Never flush the medicines.
 If you are not sure about the disposal of the medicine, take it back to your pharmacist.

 PCOS treatment entails a holistic approach that includes diet and lifestyle.
 Progesterone’s therapy is a small part of this approach.
 If you simply take this hormone and ignore diet and lifestyle changes, you will be sorely disappointed.
 Remember that your body has a natural way of creating and utilizing hormones.
 If you are introducing hormones externally, your body will respond in a variety of ways all of which might not be good for you.

 Symptomatic treatment of PCOS is not the way to deal with this complex condition.
 The only solution to deal with it is to understand the underlying cause and strike at the root.

-Don’t wish to deal with the side-effects that come along with the drugs prescribed for PCOD management?
+Don’t wish to deal with the side effects that come along with the drugs prescribed for PCOD management?
 Reverse PCOD naturally using a holistic approach with Sepalika’s 5-Petal PCOD Programme.
-Our personalised protocols help treat PCOD at the root through diet, nutrition, exercise, Ayurveda and magnet acutherapy.
+Our personalized protocols help treat PCOD at the root through diet, nutrition, exercise, Ayurveda, and magnet acutherapy.
 What’s more, expert consults via phone and WhatsApp help you always stay on track in your journey to overcome PCOD.
 Click here to know more.